Q. Where and when should I go on safari?

 Q. What animals will I see on safari?

 A. During a safari in Tanzania visiting the Ngorongoro Crater and the Serengeti at any time of year you can expect to see the following animals: Lion, elephant, buffalo, giraffe, wildebeest, zebra, gazelle, jackal, spotted hyena, hippo, baboons, vervet monkeys, warthog, hartebeest, impala, and a host of other antelope species and smaller mammals.
-You are also very likely to see black rhino, cheetah, crocodile, serval cat and with luck and patience, leopard.
-Other fascinating species seen regularly include honey badgers, African wild cat, colobus monkeys, and depending on the areas visited, some of the magnificent larger antelope such as greater kudu and sable.
+You are also likely to see black rhino, cheetah, crocodile and leopard.
+Other fascinating species seen regularly include serval cats, honey badgers, African wild cat, colobus monkeys, and depending on the areas visited, some of the magnificent larger antelope such as greater kudu and oryx.

 During the ‘summer’ season, from November to May, the land is greener and with beautifully clear light for photography; many of the big herds have dispersed as there is more water and grazing around, but planning the right itinerary still allows for some fantastic game viewing at a fraction of the high season prices.